 “I grew up trick or treating on Halloween in the late ’70s and early ’80s at the Witch’s House.
 The owners at that time would dress up as ghosts and goblins and hand out taffy from a witch’s kettle.
 There was dry ice coming from the moat around the house and Disney’s Haunted Mansion soundtrack could be heard out the upstairs window.
 It was an event.”

 Alison wrote this intro for her great Los Angeles Magazine story on the house…which explains how a terrific Real Estate Agent saved the house from demolition – you can see that great story here:

 Alison has a terrific website, “Vintage Los Angeles”, that tells the great stories of Hollywood’s past, and you can see all of them at her website here:

-I’ve posted a number stories about great Beverly Hills landmarks – some cool houses like this, some right over your head:
+I’ve posted a number of stories about great Beverly Hills landmarks – including this infamous house on that much-photographed Bedford Drive: